duhby/typing-pp/readme.md

 Syndric with the help of me (dubs) created the star rating algorithm.
 It takes a lot of different variables into account to determine a star rating, and with all the current english texts, the highest rated text is currently text 1526 with a star rating of 14.05 (rounded) and the lowest is text 1622 with a star rating of 2.96.
 The algorithm at a high level takes into consideration 3 main topics which is length (45%), density (28%), and obscurity (27%).
 Density is the amount of stuff in it like length of words, punctuation, numbers, capital letters, etc, which are all worth their own respective amounts.
 Obscurity is how obscure combinations of letters are.

 # Point Calculations
-To calculate points with a given wpm and text (see score.py) you use the following equation where 35 is a constant value that Syndric and I determined so the top score would be around 600-700 points.
+To calculate points with a given wpm and text (see score.py) you use the following equation where 35 is a constant value that Syndric and I determined so that top scores would be around 600-700 points.
 ```py
 35 * star * curve(wpm)
 ```